GSA-TTS/tts.gsa.gov/pages/jointts/hiring-process.md

 ## Info Sessions

 TTS hosts monthly general hiring information sessions and role-specific sessions for upcoming or newly-opened roles.
 At our general sessions, candidates learn about working at TTS, what types of roles we hire for, and more about the application process.
 Our role-specific info sessions briefly cover some of the same information and offer a chance to hear directly from the hiring team about the vision for the role and what a day-in-the-life might actually look like.
 Candidates have an opportunity  to ask us questions about the application process, the work, and the team culture.
 TTS does not conduct one-on-one conversations with candidates about roles to ensure an equitable hiring process.
 Please attend one of our public information sessions for these details.

 A list of upcoming information sessions can be found on the [JoinTTS homepage]({{ site.baseurl }}).

 ## Application

-When you apply for a role at TTS, you’ll need to submit a [government-style resume](https://join.tts.gsa.gov/resume/).
-We collect applications during the period specified in the [Basic Information section](https://join.tts.gsa.gov/federal-job-posting/#basic-information/) of the job posting, generally 10 business days.
-After the period has closed, we review and evaluate all applications at the same time.
+Applications are collected during the period specified in the [Basic Information section](https://join.tts.gsa.gov/federal-job-posting/#basic-information/) of the job posting, generally about a week or until an application cap is reached.
+After the period has closed, all applications are reviewed and evaluated  at the same time.

-TTS usually posts roles using a Direct Hire Authority, which does not apply [Veterans’ Preference](https://www.fedshirevets.gov/job-seekers/veterans-preference/).
-In some instances, we may post roles using other hiring authorities that do apply this preference.
-In those cases Veterans’ Preference is applied for candidates who have claimed their veteran status.

-TTS does not use automated screening tools, and your application will be evaluated by people who have varying levels of familiarity with your professional experience.
-It’s better to be explicit in your resume and not assume the reader has expert domain knowledge or context.
-Because applications are reviewed by real people, the application review process typically takes a couple of weeks and the length of time varies by the number of applications received.
+TTS does not use automated screening tools.
+Your application will be evaluated by a HR Specialist or a panel of subject matter experts.

+When you apply for a role at TTS, you are required to submit a [government-style resume](https://join.tts.gsa.gov/resume/).
+Be explicit in your resume and include all relevant work experiences and details.
+Do not assume the reader has expert knowledge or context of your job history.
+Because applications are reviewed by real people, the application review process typically takes several weeks, depending on the number of applications received.

 ## Interviews

-The interview process with TTS typically takes 3-4 weeks total, and we typically interview in 2-3 rounds total.
+The interview process typically takes about a month, with approximately 3-4 interview rounds.
 The first round is a 30-60 minute preliminary screen by phone or video.
 During this call, plan to talk briefly about your skills, experience, and professional passion.
-We’ll share more about the role, the teams, and the work we do on a daily basis.
+We’ll share more information about the role, the team, and the opportunity.

-If we both think, based on the initial call, that you’re still interested in the opportunity and that you could be a good fit for the role, we’ll invite you to a series of formal video interviews with different TTS team members.
-It’s during these longer conversations that we’ll discuss your past work experience in addition to the skills and knowledge that you bring with you to TTS.
-Some positions will have a technical interview (such as a coding exercise interview) as a second round before moving candidates forward to the final round of interviews.
-Our final round of interviews will always include a TTS Core Values interview, and if you are interviewing for a supervisory position, you will also be invited to a TTS Supervisor interview.
+If you advance past the preliminary screen, we’ll invite you to a series of formal video interviews with various TTS team members.
+During these longer conversations, we will discuss your past work experience and how your skills and knowledge apply to TTS.
+Some positions may require a technical interview such as a coding exercise or leadership and collaboration interview before moving forward to the final round of interviews.

+The final round of interviews always include a TTS Core Values interview which is intended to evaluate candidate alignment with [the organization’s values](https://handbook.tts.gsa.gov/about-us/tts-history/#our-values).

-We share copies of all of our interview guides with candidates in advance of your interviews.
-Sharing questions in advance helps our team provide you a better and more informed interview experience.
-As a candidate, you can better understand what we’re looking for.
-By sharing the same prep information with every candidate, you get a taste of our values in action and we ensure a fair, equitable hiring process.
-Everyone comes to the table better prepared.
-Federal hiring can be very different from industry or private-sector hiring, and we want to make this experience as transparent - and enjoyable - as possible!
+We share copies of the interview guide, which includes the questions and interviewer names, in advance of your interviews.
+Sharing questions in advance provides you a more informed interview experience so you can better understand what we’re looking for.

 ### Interview Format

-We typically use Google Meet for all of our screens - if you are not comfortable or familiar with using Google Meet let your recruiter know and they will be happy to set up a test chat with you prior to your interviews!
+We typically use Google Meet for our interviews.
+If you are not comfortable or familiar with using Google Meet, let your recruiter know and they will be happy to set up a test chat with you prior to your interviews!
 You can also test your sound and video prior to your interview using [these instructions](https://support.google.com/meet/answer/10409699?hl=en).

-In case there are technical issues with a video call, you will also be provided with a dial-in number you can call by phone.
+In case there are technical issues with your video call, you will also be provided with a dial-in number so you can call-in by phone.

-We realize video chats aren’t an option for everyone, so we are also happy to work with a candidate’s individual needs to ensure they have a good interviewing experience and can use their preferred method of communication.
+We are happy to work with your individual needs to ensure you have a good interviewing experience and can use your preferred method of communication.

 ### Accommodations